 It is the delivery of the curriculum-with its truly hands-on approach which is so different.
 The teaching methodology may not appeal to all parents who are used to a more traditional teacher led learning environment, but may well have much appeal for those who want to see a more innovative approach to learning.

 It is also a school that is clearly gaining credibility with some international companies based in Dubai, including Boston Consulting Group, Pepsi, Deloitte, Ernst & Young, Google, Emaar and Microsoft.
 The companies listed have all approved discounts for staff who place children at Clarion.

 Given the teaching model and investment in highly qualified staff, with two teachers per classroom, fees are in the premium plus range.
 They start at AED 43,000 in Pre-KG, rising to AED 55,000 in KG1 to AED 64,500 in KG2.
-Elementary school fees are AED 76,500 from Grade 1 to Grade 5.
-Clarion is currently accepting enrollments for Grade 6 for September 2019.
-Fees for Grade 6 have not yet been confirmed.
+Elementary school fees are AED 76,500 from Grade 1 to Grade 5 whilst Grade 6 fees are AED 57,375, discounted from the approved fees of AED 76,500.
+There is a 10% discount for siblings.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.